Volvo 140 Series: Model updates

 In 1973 the 140 series received a major facelift, with a new plastic grille, new larger indicators and a completely revised tail end.
 Also, the S designation was dropped and the range consisted of three trim levels, standard (with no designation, known as L, or "luxe"), de Luxe, and the most upmarket, Grand Luxe.
 The interior also had a completely redesigned padded dashboard with a new instrument cluster consisting of dials rather than the strip speedometer previously used, rocker switches replacing the push-pull switches (with the exception of the headlight switch), and vents to direct air towards the person augmenting the defrost and floor vents.
 This dashboard in its basic form was carried over to the 200-series with only small modifications.

 In 1974, the B20E/F engine switched from using the Bosch D-Jetronic to the K-Jetronic mechanical fuel injection system.
 Also, several safety changes were introduced including a fuel tank that was located close to the axle to protect it in the case of a rear-end collision, and larger bumpers that protruded more from the body.
 The quarter-light windows in the front doors were removed as a result of the improvements in ventilation inside the car, and small anodised aluminium strips were added to the bottom of the side windows.
 US-market cars received the emissions-scrubbed B20F engine producing 109 hp at 6000 rpm.

 A total of 412,986 2-door sedans, 523,808 4-door sedans, and 268,317 5-door station wagons were produced.

 In 1974, the 140 series evolved into the 240 series for the 1975 model year.
 The 164 was continued for another year in certain markets.

+North Korean Exports

+In 1973 Sweden established diplomatic relations with North Korea.
+Around 1000 Volvo 144 were ordered by North Korea and delivered, but apparently never paid for, with the outstanding debits still existing in 2025.
+The 144 remained one of the few western cars on North Korean roads for several decades.